Breach of Statutory Duty Lecture

 Consent

-The defendant put forward a consent defence - both brothers had full knowledge of the risk they were running, and were acting against instructions they had expressly been given to not carry out the test in such a manner.
+The defendant put forward a consent defence - both brothers had full knowledge of the risk they were running, and were acting against instructions they had expressly been given not to carry out the test in such a manner.
 At both the court of first instance and the Court of Appeal the judiciary held that the defence did not apply to statutory duties.
 The House of Lords rejected this line of reasoning however.
 The relevant breach was that of the brothers, not the employer.
-In comparison, the employer had acted impeccably, having brought in the new statutory regulations fully, informing its employees of them, and even going as far as firing an employee who had ignored them.
+In comparison, the employer had acted impeccably, having adopted the new statutory regulations fully, informing its employees of them, and even going as far as dismissing an employee who had ignored them.

 Thus, since the employer had not breached its statutory duty, and the only wrong attributable to it was via the mechanism of vicarious liability, the defendant was able to successfully argue consent as a defence.
 The claim thus failed.